deeptools/deepTools/docs/content/tools/multiBigwigSummary.rst

 Example
 ~~~~~~~~~~~~~~

-The following example computes the average values for our test ENCODE
+In the following example, the average values for our test ENCODE
-Chip-Seq datasets for consecutive genome bins (default size: 10kb) by using the `bins` mode.
+ChIP-Seq datasets are computed for consecutive genome bins (default size: 10kb) by using the `bins` mode.

 .. code:: bash